 A more recent publication of this set of statistics is available: Earnings-related pension recipients in Finland

-The statistics Pensioners and insured in Finland is published by the Statistical Department of the Finnish Centre for Pensions in co-operation with Keva.
+The statistics Pensioners and insured in Finland is published by the Statistics Unit of the Planning Department of the Finnish Centre for Pensions in co-operation with Keva.

 The Act on the Finnish Centre for Pensions states that the responsibilities of the Finnish Centre for Pensions include the compiling of statistics in its sector of activities.
-Pursuant to the regulations of the Finnish Centre for Pensions, the production of statistics is handled by the Statistical Department.
+The production of the statistics at the Finnish Centre for Pensions is handled by the Statistics Unit of the Planning Department.

 The editing of the statistics is financed by the Finnish Centre for Pensions.
 Keva also participates in the printing costs for the printed publication.